 Frequently Asked Questions

-Why should I consider making a bequest or beneficiary designation?
+Why should I consider making a planned gift?

-How do legacy gifts help me make an impact at Boston College?
+How do planned gifts help me make an impact at Boston College?

 Can I designate my gift?

 Absolutely.
 While you may provide an unrestricted gift that enables BC to address the University’s top priorities, you can also choose to support an area that has personal significance, such as a specific program or department.

 Can a planned gift be directed to a previously established endowed fund?